Hedron LogoAfternoon

 Customers buy credits upfront.
 Each API call deducts from their balance.

-Best for: Cash flow management, reducing payment failures
+Best for: Cash flow management and reducing payment failures.

-How it works: Customer's credit balance decreases with each call.
-When low, they either buy more or service stops.
+How it works: The customer's credit balance decreases with each call.
+When the balance is low, they either buy more or the service stops.

 Different Prices Per Endpoint